DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 Spectrum serves as a global TCP and UDP proxy, operating on every Cloudflare's PoP.
 Unlike HTTP/S traffic, Spectrum doesn't [terminate the connection by default](https://developers.cloudflare.com/spectrum/reference/configuration-options/#edge-tls-termination); instead, it provides robust L3/L4 DDoS protection while efficiently passing packets through to the origin server.
 This enables secure and optimized handling of a diverse range of network protocols beyond traditional web traffic.

 As TCP/UDP operates at Layer 4, it's important to note that the WAF does not apply to this type of traffic.
 In such cases, the use of **[IP Access Rules](https://developers.cloudflare.com/waf/tools/ip-access-rules/)** is recommended.
+In addition, one can overwrite the [Network-layer DDoS Attack Protection managed ruleset](https://developers.cloudflare.com/ddos-protection/managed-rulesets/network/).
 It's worth mentioning that future plans might include extending support for Spectrum to incorporate the capabilities of **[Magic Firewall](https://developers.cloudflare.com/magic-firewall/)**, a global network firewall.

 ```goat
 +-----------------+      +---------+